Skip to content

 We loved the vibrant atmosphere and the enticing restaurants.
 Unfortunately, we didn’t manage to have a meal in the neighborhood.
 We were fascinated by the variety of shops and restaurants.
 Every corner had something new to discover.

-Chinatown, a must-visit in Montreal
+Chinatown, a must-visit in a list of what to do in Montreal

 Metro Station: Place-d’Armes